Nominations & submissions

 Rules for entry for the Brolga Awards are set at the national level to ensure compliance with Australian Tourism Awards.

-Applicants are encouraged to enter the category that best reflects their core business.
+Applicants are encouraged to enter and concentrate on the category that best reflects their core business.

 1. Category changes